 I drive an older classic car and I add new oil to old oil all the time.
 It’s called topping up the engine oil.
 No substitute for a good oil change, but hey ok oil is better than no oil at all, right?

-In this post you’ll learn why it’s not okay to add new oil to old oil on a consistent basis.
-You’ll also learn why using the specified oil type is important, how to check oil and what to do if you add too much oil.
+In this post, you’ll learn why it’s not okay to add new oil to old oil on a consistent basis.
+You’ll also learn why using the specified oil type is important, how to check the oil, and what to do if you add too much oil.

 Adding New Oil To Old Oil

 Adding new oil to old is perfectly okay and is an accepted practice for maintaining correct oil levels between oil change services.
 The oil added should be the oil type recommended by your manufacturer, and that’s important.

 Constantly adding oil however is not a substitute for changing the engine oil.
 That’s because contaminants in the oil collect in the oil filter but also in the oil pan, without draining the oil pan at every service the contaminants are constantly cycled around the engine.

 Oil change intervals depend on your vehicle age and recommendations.
 More modern car engines are cleaner and use synthetic oils which last a lot longer.

 Generally, oil change intervals for more modern cars running fully synthetic oil are between 10 and 15,000 miles.
 Older cars may be as little as 3,000 miles.
 But your vehicle’s service book will specify the correct mileage between oil changes.

 Which oil to use is a question that causes great confusion to many, and I understand why.
 There’s a ton of different oil types on the market.
 You can find the oil type recommended easily, it’s often printed right on the oil filler cap, in the service book, in the driver’s manual, on the manufacturer’s website or your parts store can tell you.